arcanis/typanion/website/docs/predicates/types.md

 const validate = t.isLiteral(value);
 ```

 Ensure that the values are strictly equal to the specified expected value.
-It's an handy tool that you can combine with `oneOf` and `object` to parse structures similar to Redux actions, etc.
+It's an handy tool that you can combine with `isOneOf` and `isObject` to parse structures similar to Redux actions, etc.

 ## `isMap`